 What do I need to study a T-Level?

-You will need five GCSEs at grade 4-9 including GCSE English and GCSE Maths.
+You will need five GCSEs at grade 4 or above including GCSE English Language and Maths.

 What are T Levels?

 Notre Dame has been selected as one of the first providers of the new T Level qualifications starting from September 2020.
 The introduction of T Levels will see a state-of-the-art, purpose built ‘digital hub’ at Notre Dame.
 It will feature industry standard technology enabling us to provide a world class educational opportunity for students who are passionate about the digital world.

 T Levels will follow GCSEs and will be equivalent to 3 A Levels.
 These 2-year courses have been developed in collaboration with employers and businesses so that the content meets the needs of industry and prepares students for work.

 From September 2020, we will be introducing the T Level in Digital: Digital Production, Design and Development followed by a T Level in health and science from September 2021 for students wishing to pursue a career in the health and science sector.

 What will I study?